 16.3.2 In appointing the members, the faculty should ensure that the composition of the examination board is representative of the training programme in question.
-Only academic staff members with a teaching assignment in the programme concerned are eligible for membership of the examination board.
+Only academic staff members, education co-ordinators or education supervisors, with a teaching assignment in the programme concerned are eligible for membership of the examination board.
 The number of members on the examination board is at least five and no more than ten members.
 The faculty can make the examination board of a domain master's programme competent for the master of teaching programme.
 For the decisions about students in the master of teaching the examination board is extended with 2 members of the Antwerp School of Education.